cakesolutions/sbt-cake/README.md

 * `checkExternalBuildTools` - checks that all commands in `externalBuildTools` run without generating a non-zero exit code.

+In continuous integration (CI) environments, the SBT task `checkExternalBuildTools` should be ran by build scripts to ensure that all required build tools (e.g. `git`, `docker`, etc.) are installed.

 ## `CakeBuildPlugin`: Standard Build and Library Dependencies

 Plugin requirements: `DynVerPlugin`